josemarbm/argo-deploy/README.md

 ## Limitations

-Wifi router can block some port and leave k3s without stable communication.
-If you want to make sure there is none, try using your 4G network.
+Wifi router can block some ports and leave Kind without stable communication.
+If you encounter issues, consider trying a different network or checking local firewall settings.